GSA-TTS/federal-website-standards/standards/html-page-title.md

 ## Acceptance criteria

 - Every page of your site must have a unique HTML page title.
-- HTML page titles must be at least 20 characters to ensure that they provide enough detail about the page's content.
+- HTML page titles must be at least 20 characters to ensure that they provide enough detail about the page's purpose.

 ## How to implement